rishirajrsawant/i_am_poor/README.md

 # i_am_poor
-Flutter application created as a challenge from LondonAppBrewery
+Flutter application created as a challenge from London App Brewery